 The Role of Post-Adoption Support (Even If You’re Still Deciding)

-One of the biggest myths is that birthmothers are left alone after placement.
-In reality, many agencies including CFK provide post-placement counseling, grief support, and peer connections for as long as you need.
+One concern is that birthmothers are left alone after placement.
+Caring for Kids provides post-placement counseling, grief support, and peer connections for as long as you need.
 Even if you never choose adoption, knowing this kind of compassionate care exists may give you more comfort in continuing to explore your options.

 A Message from Birthmothers Who Were Once Unsure